 We are going to spend the next two lectures discussing delay in networks.
 Delay refers to the time required for data to be sent from its origin to its destination.
-In lecture 1, we saw that delay is a key requirement for many applications.
+As we saw in lecture 1, low delay is a key service requirement for many applications.
 For this reason it is a basic performance measure used to evaluate networks.
-Also, when we study protocols for higher network layers, delay considerations are a strong influence on the choice of algorithms.
+Also, when we study protocols for higher network layers, delay considerations have a strong influence on the choice of algorithms.

 Our focus is on the delay experienced by a packet being sent between two points in the network.
 This quantity will generally vary over time, depending on the other traffic, the errors that occur, etc. Thus the delay for a given packets is often modeled as a random variable.
-Let T_n denote the delay experienced by the nth packet sent between two points.
+Let $T_n$ denote the delay experienced by the nth packet sent between two points.
 Several measures of delay are commonly used.
-One quantity is the maximum delay, i.e. the smallest d such that $\Pr(T_n \leq d) = 1$ for all n.
+One quantity is the maximum delay, i.e. the smallest d such that $Pr(T_n \leq d) = 1$ for all n.
 Another common measure is the average delay, given by

-$$\lim{N\to\infty} \frac{1}{N} \sum{n=1}^{N} T_n$$
+$$\lim{N \to \infty} \frac{1}{N} \sum{n=1}^{N} T_n$$

-In some cases the delay jitter, or the variance in the delay is important.
+In some cases, the delay jitter, or the variance in the delay is also important.
 Which delay measure is appropriate depends on the application.
-For example, good quality voice requires a maximum delay less than 90 msec and a small delay jitter.
+For example, good quality (real-time) voice requires a maximum delay less than 90 msec and a small delay jitter.
 For many data applications a small average delay may be sufficient.

-In a network, the main sources of delay include:
+In a network, the main sources of delay include the following: